cuinjune/purr-data/README.md

 - Make the work storable and sharable between users.

 ## Reporting Bugs
 If you find any bugs, please let us know.
-You can contact using [mailing list](http://disis.music.vt.edu/listinfo/l2ork-dev) or create an [issue](https://git.purrdata.net/jwilkes/purr-data/-/issues).
+You can contact using the [mailing list](http://disis.music.vt.edu/listinfo/l2ork-dev) or create an [issue](https://git.purrdata.net/jwilkes/purr-data/-/issues).